-If it helps her cope with anxiety or depression, you may decide to allow her to spend as much time as possible on whatever she is interested in without interfering with other family activities or other commitments.
+If it helps them cope with anxiety or depression, you may decide to allow them to spend as much time as possible on whatever they are interested in without interfering with family activities or other commitments.

 I’m sure that in some cases the over obsession isn’t so severe as to be debilitating.
 Some children may show a major interest in something without allowing it to take over their lives.

-If that’s the case, Mom and Dad may want to allow their child to explore and engage in their fixation to their heart’s content.
+If that’s the case, Mom and Dad may want to allow their child to explore and engage in the fixation to their heart’s content.
 As long as it doesn’t cause any major problems.

-I believe it would be a serious mistake to completely prohibit a child from engaging in her fixation that interests her the most.
+I believe it would be a serious mistake to completely prohibit a child from engaging in the fixation that interests them the most.

 I’m a firm believer in allowing our kids to do what they love to do.
 I’ve always told my son to follow his passions, and I wouldn’t want to discourage it.